explosion-mental/demwm/README.md

 - Toggleable 'hide-vacant' patch, which enables alternative tags on toggle
 - Dynamic and static scratchpads
 - Centered title only if there is space left
-- Status text handling, like dwmblocks, but asynchronous. (see below)
+- Status text handling, like dwmblocks, but asynchronous (see below)
+- Windows remember their tags, they don't go into the first tag when restarting

 # Status text
 I've decided to integrate dwmblocks into dwm itself.